-Acute medical unit
+Acute medical unit and ambulatory emergency care

 It's possible to train as an audiologist through the PTP undergraduate degree, which will usually initially lead to a band 5 job working predominantly with adults, or through the postgraduate STP programme which leads to registration as a band 7 and working in all areas of audiology.